What Are Ed Talks?

 Mental Health Topics presented by local experts to inform and promote an understanding of mental illness and resources.
 Everyone is welcome.

-EdTalks are scheduled for the Second Tuesday of the month except in the summer.
+EdTalks are scheduled for the Second Tuesday of the month.
 They are held at Oakwood Springs, 13101 Memorial Springs Court, OKC.
 Please look at the map ahead of time.
 Oakwood Springs is easy to get to but it can be hard to find the first time.
 Enter at the north-east door.
 Talks begin at 6:30 pm and end at 7:45 pm.
 No registration is required.
 There is no charge.

 July 10, 2018: Wendy Nix / NAMI programs and convention news